Gonzales police arrest student for terrorizing; school locked down briefly

 The Ascension Parish School District said classes resumed under a modified schedule Friday afternoon.

 Police say 15-year-old Jonathan White made a Snapchat post at 10:24 a.m. stating “Yall don’t want me to come I just got a 17 been ready to blow dis bitch” followed by a laughing emoji.
-This resulted in students identifying the EAHS administration and leading to the lockdown.
+This resulted in students alerting the EAHS administration and leading to the lockdown.

-White evaded the lockdown and search due to prior text notice, but police went to his home where they found him in possession of ammunition but no weapon.
-Additional searches are being performed of the EAHS campus to ensure the safety of students and faculty, prior to tomorrow.
+White evaded the lockdown and search due to prior text notice, but police went to his home where they found him in possession of ammunition, but no weapon.
+Additional searches are being performed of the EAHS campus to ensure the safety of students and faculty, prior to Saturday.

 According to GPD, White is in police custody and charged with terrorizing.
 The police typically do not identify minors, but the police department decided to release his information "because of the potential hazard and danger present to the community as evidenced by the suspects own words."